medmax78/torbox/README.md

 ## Starting the installation
 Boot in your freshly prepared SD-card.

+Login for OrangePI is orangepi/orangepi, for Raspberry Pi - pi/raspberry.

 Login via ssh and run following commands:

 * `sudo apt-get update`